 DISADVANTAGED young musicians are being helped to shape a career in the industry through an ambitious seafront performance, thanks to a grant from Dorset Community Foundation.

 Youth music charity B Sharp, which runs music workshops for up to 60 youngsters a week all over the west of the county, has been awarded £8,000 from the Dorset Performing Arts Fund, which is run by the community foundation.

-B Sharp chief executive Ruth Cohen said the group will work with 11 talented young people to write and develop the music and art performance at the sea defences on Lyme Regis seafront next spring.
+B Sharp chief executive Ruth Cohen said the group will work with 11 talented young people to write and develop the music and art performance at the sea defences on Lyme Regis seafront on May 1.

 “The Music Futures project is for young people who are seriously interested in music and are thinking about it as a career,” she said.
 “It’s a mentoring programme for young people in this rural area, who may need additional support to help them take next steps.
 We are really pleased to be able to support a diverse group of young people through the programme, including those with autism, those experiencing poor mental health and care leavers. “